waywardphilosopher/parami/src/data/blog/Ethics/2026-09-10-kants-right-to-lie.md

 4. ***Give a practical example*** that can help us understand the argument.

 To do this, you have to have the text open in your groups, so you can read it carefully, and talk about *what it is actually saying* (not what you guess it might be saying!).

+Move through the text sentence by sentence, line by line.
+If you get stuck, move on (sometimes later passages make sense of earlier ones).
+You may need to re-read.

 ## **Discussion**